 Back to Projects

 The demonstrators are in Sneinton, on the edge of a City Centre regeneration area.
-The homes are big, in a great location and have a great community.
-But they are freezing cold.
+The homes are well located and have a great community.
+But they were freezing cold.
 Before the retrofit tenants complained that their curtains moved even when the windows were closed, and that the external walls felt as though they moved when they leant on them!

 The Energiesprong solution was procured based on a fixed price, evaluating instead the whole life cost and the design quality.
-The tenants were involved in developing the design brief, which means that the solution provider was able to include small additional items which made a big difference to the tenants’ lives, such as the light tubes making stairs brighter and outside taps for watering plants.
+The tenants were involved in developing the design brief, which means that the solution provider was able to include small additional items which made a big difference to the tenants’ lives, such as the light tubes making stairs brighter, outside taps for watering plants and a door bell.

 Sophia van den Hoek